 It’s not a ‘walk in the park’, it’s the Dartmoor National Park, and the race visits the high points of Pupers Hill, Snowdon, and South Dartmoor’s highest point – Ryders Hill.
 And of course the infamous Red Lake Volcano!

 The date for the 2021 Dartmoor Volcano race is Sunday 5th September.
-Also, for the 6th Edition we are reversing the route to clockwise, to add a little spice…
+This year we are reversing the usual route to clockwise, to add a little spice to the mud!

 The same classic route as in previous years with extensive Dartmoor views, tor-topping, bog hopping and river crossings in abundance.

 The race starts and finishes in the village of Scoriton, (TQ110JB) on the edge of Dartmoor.
 4 miles from the A38, Buckfastleigh/Ashburton junction.

 3 river crossings